-Rentals payable under operating leases are charged against income on a straight-line basis over the period of the lease.
+Rentals under operating leases are charged on a straight-line basis over the lease term.

 1.8 Financial instruments

 The Academy Trust only holds basic financial instruments as defined in FRS 102.
 The financial assets and financial liabilities of the Academy Trust and their measurement basis are as follows: